aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/creating.md

 }
 ```

+Scala 3 should allow you to create these javascript objects (that's what they
+are under the hood) without needing to use the word new.
+You could also define
+a companion object and define a constructor function that is more ergonomic.

 In order to allow your props to contain other attributes, such as those from
 div, just have your props inherit from the appropriate attributes trait that is
 provided: